HarshitOO7/Winter-supplement-engine/README.md

 ![Example output image](public/images/output.png)

 ## Testing
-Unit tests are provided to validate the functionality of the rules engine.
+Unit tests are provided to validate the functionality of the rules engine and MQTT connection.
 **Run Tests**
 ```bash
 npm test